Saint Andrew Group

 Street Clean Up

-Now that the construction is nearing completion, we will start Street Clean Up of our adopted stretch of 127th Street beginning on September 14, 5:00 pm.
-Meet in the parking lot.
+Now that the construction is nearing completion, we will have started Street Clean Up of our adopted stretch of 127th Street.
+We meet next on October 19, 5:00 pm, in the parking lot.

 SAGE in Action